rajyan/low-cost-ecs/README.md

 # Limitations

-The ECS service occupies the host port, only one service can be run at a time.
+The ECS service occupies the host port, so only one service can be run at a time.
 The old task must be terminated before the new task launches, and this causes downtime on release.

 Also, if you make changes that require recreating service, you may need to manually terminate the task of old the service.